ramonberrios/GAcareers/README.md

 ### Prep for Next Week

-* Question - What's your prefered stack?
+* Question - What's your preferred stack?
 Full, Front/Back End?
 * Question - What specific languages/technologies do you want to work with?

 ## Week 9

-Job Seaching - Where are the jobs?
+Job Searching - Where are the jobs?

 ### Activities